Sand and Stone – Foreign Footprints

-It demonstrates the Australian character, which saw future young adventurers become Anzacs, who continue as an inspiration to Australia's generations past and to come.
+These young men of the Pioneer Police Force's persistence and the Settlers of the Kimberley's ability to survive against the odds, hone in their pioneering background should provide pride in the courage of our Pioneers.
+It demonstrates the Australian Character, enduring the harshness of our land, which saw future young adventurers become Anzacs, who continue as an inspiration to Australia's generations past and to come.

 It is a story of a legend that should be theirs.